Maahygrah/web3-onchain-log/README.md

 * **Incentive Alignment Design:** The deliberate structuring of a protocol's testnet rewards or ecosystem campaigns to ensure that community growth activities directly drive long-term network value rather than attracting temporary mercenary capital.

+* **Equilibrium Level:** The exact 50% mark of a defined trading range.
+It acts as the fair value price boundary where supply and demand are perfectly balanced.
+Traders use it to determine whether an asset is overextended or safely priced.